brettjthom/react-basic-table/README.md

-# SimpleTable
+# SimpleTables

-A datatable library for react.js
+Table library for React.